telemachus/split/README.md

     -- The split below is equivalent to split('foo       bar	buzz', '%s+'). split('foo       bar	buzz') -- returns {'foo', 'bar', 'buzz'}

-There is also an iterator version, which is provided by a separate require.
+There is also an iterator version of the same split idea.

-    local spliter = require 'spliterator'.spliterator
+    local spliter = require 'split'.spliterator

     local str = 'foo,bar,bizz,buzz,'
     local count = 1